Skip to content

 Concurrency and Backpressure

 executor.max_executors (default: 4) controls how many subprocesses run in parallel across all partitions.
-The ExecutorPool maintains an asyncio.Semaphore of this size.
-Tasks from any partition compete for the same pool.
+The ExecutorPool maintains an internal PriorityGate of this size that behaves like an asyncio.Semaphore with one extra rule: contended waiters wake up in priority order rather than FIFO.
+Tasks from any partition compete for the same pool, so a low-priority task on partition 7 can step ahead of a high-priority task on partition 3 when both are waiting.

-When all slots are occupied, additional tasks wait in the semaphore queue.
+When all slots are occupied, additional tasks wait in the gate’s heap.
 The waiting_count property tracks how many tasks are queued, while active_count tracks how many are running.

 Kafka Consumer Backpressure